 There’s a conversation that happens at every board game meetup: “Have you tried it online?”
-Five years ago, this was almost always a compromise — a pale imitation of the real thing.
+Five years ago, this was almost always a compromise.
+A pale imitation of the real thing.
 In 2026, it’s increasingly a genuine recommendation.

 The Platform Wars